cities

 Summer Weekend in New York City

 New York City has such a strong character, so people either love it or hate it.
 And, frankly speaking, both have valid reasons to do so.
-I've been in the City of Big Apple (as New York City is often called) seven times so far, and my own attitude to New York City has evolved from very negative to highly positive.
+I've been to the City of Big Apple (as New York City is often called) seven times so far, and my own attitude to New York City has evolved from very negative to highly positive.

 If you've never been to New York City, here is my advice to you: go there when the weather is good and never ever drive a car in Manhattan.
-To save some money, stay in a hotel in a satellite city (e.g. Brooklyn, Queens, Jersey City) and take a public transit to Manhattan.
+To save some money, stay in a hotel in a satellite city (e.g. Brooklyn, Queens, Jersey City) and take public transit to Manhattan.
 My own preference is to stay in New Jersey, drive to the Hudson River, park a car and take a ferry or a subway train called PATH.
 This way you'll save time, money and, of course, nerves.

 New York City has been known as a gateway to the United States.
 Millions of immigrants have "discovered America" and begun their new life in New York City.
-Today many tourists make New York their first and often the only destination in the United Stated.
+Today many tourists make New York their first and often the only destination in the United States.
 Hence, they judge about America based on what they have seen in New York City.
 While some of it is true, New York City is very different from the rest of the country.
 Here, people of different cultures, races and backgrounds coexist in a relatively peaceful way.
 You can see millionaires and homeless people together on the city streets.
 It's a tough yet rewarding place to live where everyone has an opportunity to succeed.
 New York City is very rough, busy and hardworking where beauty yields to practicality.
-Because of these and thousands other reasons, New York has been attracting new immigrants as a magnet.
+Because of these and thousands of other reasons, New York has been attracting new immigrants as a magnet.

 Central Railroad of New Jersey Terminal at the Liberty State Park.
 Many new immigrants who arrived between 1892 to 1954 began their journey across America here after they had passed immigration on Ellis Island.

 Five years later after the immigration centre was opened here, the old wooden building burned down.
-The new one in French Renaissance style was built from the money collected from immigrants.
+The new one in the French Renaissance style was built from the money collected from immigrants.

 Today the Great Hall, where immigrants would be registered, is almost empty.
-Back in old days, immigrants often had to stay overnight because of long lines.
+Back in the old days, immigrants often had to stay overnight because of long lines.
 This hall is on the second floor.
 While immigrants were going upstairs, doctors who were standing to the side, would perform an initial visual medical check and identify those who could potentially be sick or unfit for work.
-They specifically looked how people walked, if they had any trouble breathing, limped, etc. About 20% would be sent to an additional medical examination.
-However, those new immigrants who were denied to enter the United Stated because of their health made no more than 2%.
+They specifically looked at how people walked, if they had any trouble breathing, limped, etc. About 20% would be sent to an additional medical examination.
+However, those new immigrants who were denied to enter the United States because of their health made no more than 2%.

-Museum has a lot of fascinating facts and stories.
-For example, did you know that immigrants of Asian origin (from China, India, Japan, etc. and even native Indians) were not eligible to get a US citizenship up until 1952?
+The museum has a lot of fascinating facts and stories.
+For example, did you know that immigrants of Asian origin (from China, India, Japan, etc. and even native Indians) were not eligible to get US citizenship up until 1952?
 However, their children born in the United States were able to get it since 1898.
-Gay were considered mentally ill until 1979, and they simply would not be allowed to enter the United Stated if they identified themselves as gay.
+Gay were considered mentally ill until 1979, and they simply would not be allowed to enter the United States if they identified themselves as gay.
 Mexicans living in the lands that were taken by the United States after the peace treaty in 1848, in fact, had no rights and freedoms until the early 20th century.
 They lived in so-called limbo.
 This museum has many other interesting facts and stories about immigration, so take your time to explore it.

 For a modest price of $7 per half an hour, you can have a chance to find your old relatives in the museum's archives.